wazo-platform/wazo-doc/source/system/xivo-dird/stock_plugins.rst

        number: "{exten}"
        mobile: "{mobile_phone_number}"

-confd_config:host
+auth:host
+   the hostname of the wazo-auth service

+auth:port
+   the port of the wazo-auth service

+auth:username
+   the username used to do queries on xivo-confd to search for users

+confd:host
-   the hostname of the Wazo (more precisely, of the xivo-confd service)
+   the hostname of xivo-confd service

-confd_config:port
+confd:port
    the port of the xivo-confd service (usually 9486)

-confd_config:version
+confd:version
    the version of the xivo-confd API (should be 1.1)